robocyte/RoboStruct/README.md

 In order to see something in the 3d viewport, a graphics card capable of OpenGL 3.3 and above is needed.

-Results will be automatically saved as a .ply file in the directory of the source images, exporting the solution to MAYA, .out files (from bundler) and CMVS is also possible.
+Results will be automatically saved as a .ply file in the directory of the source images, exporting the solution to Autodesk Maya, .out files (bundler) and [CMVS](http://www.di.ens.fr/cmvs/) is also possible.
+[Blender](http://www.blender.org/) export is planned for the future.

 Compiling